Skip to content

 Synchronous Machine Model

 This page documents the mathematical model of the synchronous machine implemented in RAMSES.
-The model uses the Equal-Mutual-Flux-Linkage (EMFL) per unit system and supports detailed (round rotor, salient pole) and simplified (no damper) configurations through model switches.
+The model is a detailed sixth-order model, including four rotor windings with saturation effects.
+It uses the Equal-Mutual-Flux-Linkage (EMFL) per unit system and supports detailed (round rotor, salient-pole) and simplified (field winding only) configurations through model switches.

 To accommodate different rotor configurations within a single model, integer “model switches” are defined: